Image Alt

 Who oversees the Main Street Business Alliance?

 MSBA is governed by an 11-member Board of Directors elected by the members of the district, along with liaisons from the Chamber of Commerce, Johnson Public Library, and City Council.
-A full-time Executive Director works with the Board.
+John T. Peters, our full-time Executive Director, reports to the Board and runs the day-to-day operations including the services, programs, marketing, and PR of the MSBA.
+John is the main liaison to City leadership.